openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-snapshot.md

   restoreSize: "0"
 ```

 Check the OpenEBS resource for the created snapshot.
-Check, status should be Ready.
+The status should be "Ready".

 ```
 $ kubectl get zfssnap -n openebs